FirstLegoLeague/launcher/docs/userguide.md

 ### Hardware required

 The software can be run entirely on a single laptop (for small, low resourse competitions) through to larger installations with multiple scorekeeper computers, a separate scoreboard display computer and head referee/field manager computer.
 If a wireless router is available, referees can do score input using iPads or tablets.
+Do not use school network - only a private network for the event!
 See [Networked Computers](#networked-computers)

 ### Computer requirements